Scribtor/Pregled/README.md

 *   The application is not started with Maven but run directly from the IDE (Eclipse).
 *   All the data is stored in text files, including users.
 *   Data is located inside src/data.
-*   There is no frontend as of now.